nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **IMPORTANT:**

 * `dw w/NAME & NAME` MUST BE followed by either of the two commands, otherwise, following delete commands may be affected.
-Refer to [Command Summary](#command-summary) for more information. ☺️
+Refer to the [Command Summary](#command-summary) for more information. 😊
 * The wedding must be entered exactly as it was saved in the wedding book to successfully delete it.
-* As we do not have an edit wedding command, please use ['del-wed'](#deleting-a-wedding-del-wed-dw) and ['add-wed'](#adding-a-wedding-add-wed-aw) to change details of a wedding.
+* As we do not have an edit wedding command, please use ['del-wed'](#deleting-a-wedding-del-wed-dw) and ['add-wed'](#adding-a-wedding-add-wed-aw) to change the details of a wedding.

 </box>